gofynd/fdk-client-swift/documentation/platform/BILLING.md

 | body | SunscribePlan | yes | Request body |

-Subscribe to a specific billing plan.
+It will subscribe a plan.

 *Returned Response:*